 As one of Grandma’s treasured recipes, these Old Fashioned Peanut Butter Cookies do not disappoint.
-Famous for its versatility, this soft and chewy Peanut Butter Cookie recipe is the only PB cookies recipe you need to make the best basic peanut butter cookies, stuffed cookies with Rolos, Marshmallows, Oreos, or Caramel…or you can even top them with Reese’s Peanut Butter Cups, or Kisses.
+Famous for its versatility, this soft and chewy Peanut Butter Cookie recipe is the only PB cookies recipe you need to make the best basic peanut butter cookies, stuffed cookies with Rolos, Marshmallows, Oreos, or Caramel…or you can even top them with Reese’s Peanut Butter Cups, or Kisses if you wish.

 The best thing is that since it’s a family recipe, of course it has been tried and tested for several generations (it’s technically my Great Grandmother Rachel’s recipe) and to this day it is still my favorite recipe for an old fashioned peanut butter cookie that I have found out there.